brandoninvergo/pacnanny/README.md

   option to skip this.
 Your eyeballs are required to look at the news.
 * Reprint all warnings again together after the update is completed.
 * List new `.pacnew` and `.pacsave` files.
+* Print a warning and ask for confirmation when using the `--force` option.
+* Prompt for a reboot when the kernel has been upgraded.

 Simply use the `pacnanny` command in place of `pacman`.
 So, to do a system update, you would do `pacnanny -Syu`.